Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 As mentioned in the introduction, this Mod implements some basic cases of workforce scheduling, and is limited in scope.
 However, similar modelling approaches to those described here can be applied to handle more complex requirements.
-For further information, see :footcite:t:`ERNST20043` (among many, many other references on the topic).
+For further information, see :footcite:t:`ERNST20043` (one among many references on the topic).

 .. footbibliography::